RhetTbull/osxphotos/README.md

 This command exports all your photos to the `/path/to/export` directory.

+> [!NOTE]
-**Note**: osxphotos uses the term 'photo' to refer to a generic media asset in your Photos Library.
+> osxphotos uses the term 'photo' to refer to a generic media asset in your Photos Library.
 A photo may be an image, a video file, a combination of still image and video file (e.g. an Apple "Live Photo" which is an image and an associated "live preview" video file), a JPEG image with an associated RAW image, etc.

 #### Export by date